-I would recommend Billy Blue to anyone that asked.
-The teachers are from within the industry, the classes are small – and you really master your skills in design.
+The teachers are from within the industry, the classes are small – so I liked that.
+I guess most institutions bring in industry experts as teachers… so that probably isn’t too unique.
 Though, I agree with the comments above – 100%.
 My internships were the thing on my resume that landed me positions.
 From my first internship, to my second – to my Graduate role.
 If you have been a design intern for Sass and Bide for a year, they assume you have skills.

 I emailed Sass and Bide out of the blue and got an internship straight away.

 Initially I was placed in a generic role; unpacking jewellery and checking for blemishes.
 The Head Designer introduced me to the team and gave me a tour of the offices, for a fashion student this was absolutely inspirational.